kristoff-it/zig-okredis/REPLIES.md

 ### Allocating Redis Error messages

-When using `OrErr`, we were only decoding the error code and throwing away the message.
+When using `OrErr`, we were only saving the error code and throwing away the message.
 Using `OrFullErr` you will also be able to inspect the full error message.
 The error code doesn't need to be freed (it's written to a FixBuf), but the error message will need to be freed.